Long Haul Trucker Was 'Completely Seduced' By The Open Road

 So there's nothing about who you are, where you come from, what language you speak.
 All of that is gone on a moving van, and life is very simple.
 And the work is - has some specialized knowledge required to it, but the work is also very simple.
 And our days are, you know, 10 to 14 hours loading a truck or unloading a truck with a group of men and a few women now.
 There's a few women in the moving industry now, but it's still, you know, mostly men.
 It's still mostly immigrants.
 It's people who don't speak English in many, many cases.
 And you don't need language when you have work because the work is the language.

 MURPHY: Yes.
-That was in an original draft of the book.
-Actually, that's going to be my next book, Terry - about what I did.
-But I will tell you what I did.
 So I was working for North American Van Lines, and I was getting basically burnt out.
 And one of the things that I had always intended to do when I left college was to save some money and go into business for myself.
 And that was really one of the goals.
 I didn't just quit college and just, you know, sort of flip the bird to everybody.
 I actually had some kind of a plan.
 And back then, you could - I could make a lot of money.
 I was making a hundred thousand dollars a year in 1981 as a mover.

 So I saved a bunch of money.
 I bought an import company importing - you know those beautiful fisherman's sweaters from Ireland?
 I used to import those into the United States from the west of Ireland.
 And I got into the other parts of the textile business and then started importing cashmere sweaters from Scotland and had a very successful business on Nantucket Island in Massachusetts.